SYPIAC/FTJ/README.md

 ## Bugs

-- Dynamic textures become glitched when focus is lost / window is moved
-    - This makes all cards and tiles unreadable
-    - This will likely be "fixed" by rendering all the card and tile textures and importing the fully-rendered images with the new mod loading system
 - Drawing card from two-card face-up deck causes remaining card to go flying
 - Camera can be panned off the board
 - Dice often end up at top of screen but not flat, so they cannot be read